AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

 Provision -->Prepare-->Run-->Cleanup-->Teardown
 ```

-To initiate all phases, simply call APT with the workload and config of your choice.
+To initiate all phases, simply call APKB with the workload and config of your choice.
 Run from the root of the project directory and be sure the virtual envirnoment is active.

 ```bash
 ./pkb.py --benchmarks=<benchmark_name> --benchmark_config_file=<path_to_config>